Rheology and dynamical heterogeneity in frictionless beads at jamming density: Model

-The dimensions of the system is $L\times L\times L$, where $L$ is varied from $3.45$ to $40.32$.
-Here we fix the density of the system to be $0.639$ in the volume density, which is considered as the jamming density for three dimensional systems with the precision of $\pm0.001$.
-The largest system ($L=40.32$) contains $80,000$ particles, while the smallest system consists of only $50$ particles.
-We set the flow direction along the $y$ axis and the velocity gradient along the $z$ axis, and adopt Lees-Edwards boundary conditions \cite{allen}.
-The equations of motion are given by SLLOD equations;
+Here we consider a monodisperse particulate system, where the particle diamater and the mass is denoted by $d$ and $M$, respectively.
+The volume fraction is fixed to be $0.639$, which is the jamming density estimated for three dimensional systems within the precision of $\pm0.001$ \cite{ohern2}.
+The dimensions of the system is $L\times L\times L$, where we set $L=40.32$ ($80000$ particles) unless otherwise indicated.
+We set the flow direction along the $x$ axis and the velocity gradient along the $y$ axis, and adopt Lees-Edwards boundary conditions \cite{allen}.

-where ${\bf F}_{\rm int}$ denotes the repulsive interaction force between particles and ${\bf n}_y$ is the unit vector along the $y$ axis.
-In the present configuration, the control parameters are the shear rate $\gamma$ and the system size $L$ so that the shear stress $S$ and the pressure $P$ are formally expressed as $S=S(\gamma, L^{-1})$ and $P=P(\gamma, L^{-1})$.

-First we discuss power-law rheology shown in FIG. \ref{rheology}.
-In the higher shear rate region, the pressure and the shear stress exhibit power-law dependence on shear rate, each of which has different exponents: $S\propto\gamma^{1/\delta_S}$ and $P\propto\gamma^{1/\delta_P}$, where $1/\delta_S=0.64\pm0.02$ and $1/\delta_P=0.49\pm0.01$.
-Note that these exponents differ from $2.0$ (i.e., Bagnold's scaling \cite{bagnold}), which is valid only in unjammed regime where the stiffness of the particles does not affect the mean free time.
-Note that this power-law rheology with nontrivial exponent is one of the evidences of the criticality of point J. We also remark that these exponents do not contradict those previously conjectured \cite{hatano1,hatano2}.

-These power-law behaviors, however, do not hold in the lower shear rate region and there exists crossover.
-Moreover, the shear rate at which the crossover occurs depends on the system size; it shifts lower as the system becomes larger.
-Indeed, this crossover is described by finite-size scaling laws, which are of the same form as those in conventional critical phenomena \cite{notescaling}.